retooth2/xenharmlib/doc/quickstart.rst

 In terms of list operations note scales provide the same functionality as pitch scales.
 Single notes and slices can be retrieved as if the scale object was a python builtin list.
-The in operator works likewise both with pitches, pitch intervals, notes and note intervals.
+The in operator works likewise both with pitches, pitch intervals, notes, and note intervals.

 .. testcode::